Generic name: Metronidazole Vaginal Gel [ met-roe-NYE-da-zole ]

 - Talk with your doctor before you drink alcohol or use products that have alcohol in them.
 You may need to avoid drinking alcohol or taking products that have alcohol in them while using metronidazole vaginal gel and for some time after your last dose.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using metronidazole vaginal gel while you are pregnant.

 - Do not douche or use other vaginal products like tampons while you are using metronidazole vaginal gel.
 You may need to avoid these things for some time after the last dose.
 If you have questions, talk with your doctor.

 - This medicine may affect certain lab tests.
-Be sure your doctor and lab workers know you use this medicine.
+Be sure your doctor and lab workers know you use metronidazole vaginal gel.